CwdbSEBOqcqVsk/osl4/README.md

 Linux chat using nonblocking fifo.
 Chat1nb connecting chat2nb.
 Few clients can connect server.
+A}A}A